MEET OUR FAMILIES

 Meet Muawia and Omel!

-This family has worked over 750 hours volunteering with Habitat to help build affordable housing, has attended 30 financial stability classes to prepare for homeownership and have saved up a $1,500 down-payment for their home.
+This family has worked over 750 hours volunteering with Habitat to help build affordable housing, has attended 30 financial stability classes to prepare for homeownership, and has saved up a $1,500 down-payment for their home.

 Taw Naw Hel and Lway Lway have been residents of Amarillo for over seven years.
 The family is originally from Thailand where they lived in the Mae La refugee camp for sixteen years due to the war going on in Burma.
 The family describes their life in a refugee camp as unclean.
-They dealt with illness, dirty water, a leaking home and extremely small rations of food, including oil and beans every thirty days and rice every fifteen days.
-The family of 5 lived in a one room home made of bamboo and leaves.
-The Hel’s dreamt of joining their family in America and after an eight month wait, the family succeeding in achieving their goals.
+They dealt with illness, dirty water, a leaking home, and extremely small rations of food, including oil and beans every thirty days and rice every fifteen days.
+The family of 5 lived in a one-room home made of bamboo and leaves.
+The Hel’s dreamt of joining their family in America and after an eight-month wait, the family succeeded in achieving their goals.
 Taw Naw Hel has been employed by Tyson for seven years while his wife stayed home to raise their children.

 La Lu and Kay San moved to Amarillo in 2012 after spending 10 years in a refugee camp located in Thailand.
 Originally from Burma, the couple were forced from their homes as soldiers made claim on their land.
 The families that fled their villages found refuge in nearby forest regions, often with no food or necessities before making the refugee camp their home.

 “My name is Crystal.
 I am a single parent of three.
-I have two amazing teenage daughters and custody of my two year old niece.
+I have two amazing teenage daughters and custody of my two-year-old niece.
 I am a licensed massage therapist and certified medical massage therapist.
-There was a time in my life that I was homeless while I was pregnant and had a toddler.
+There was a time in my life when I was homeless while I was pregnant and had a toddler.
 It was a very hard time for me.
-That is when I made a personal goal and promise to myself to someday not just have a house but a home of my very own, so that no matter what happened in the life of my children, they would always have a home to go to.
-Being a single parent and low income family, this goal would not be possible without the help of Amarillo Habitat.”
+That is when I made a personal goal and promised to myself to someday not just have a house but a home of my very own so that no matter what happened in the life of my children, they would always have a home to go to.
+Being a single parent and low-income family, this goal would not be possible without the help of Amarillo Habitat.”